-If a driver was texting and then slammed into your vehicle, for example, then the fault is clear-cut.
+If a driver was texting and then slammed into your vehicle, for example, then fault is clear-cut.
 In this instance, you would normally be able to hold the other driver accountable for your damages.
-The at-fault driver generally is responsible for compensating any other road user who suffered injuries and material damage due to their negligence.
+The at-fault driver generally is responsible for compensating any other road user who suffered injuries and material damages due to their negligence.

-- A driver suddenly pulls out into another lane without using indicators
+- A driver suddenly pulls out into another lane without using indicators.

-- The driver in front reverses the vehicle, hitting the car behind them
+- The driver in front reverses the vehicle, hitting the car behind them.

-- A driver makes an illegal U-turn
+- A driver makes an illegal U-turn.

-- A driver does not use hazard lights on a disabled car
+- A driver does not use hazard lights on a disabled car.